 There are more than 64 million people worldwide affected by heart failure, half of whom have mildly reduced or preserved ejection fraction.

-In a study from Brigham and Women’s Hospital and elsewhere, scientists found that drugs originally developed to treat type 2 diabetes may benefit a wide range of patients with heart failure.
+A recent study from Brigham and Women’s Hospital and elsewhere found that drugs originally developed to treat type 2 diabetes may benefit a wide range of patients with heart failure.

-In the largest and most inclusive trial of heart failure with mildly reduced or preserved ejection fraction, the researchers found that treatment with the SGLT2 inhibitor dapagliflozin can benefit patients across the full spectrum of heart failure.
+In the study, the researchers found that treatment with the SGLT2 inhibitor dapagliflozin can benefit patients across the full spectrum of heart failure.

-These findings establish SGLT2 inhibitors as foundational treatment for patients living with heart failure, regardless of ejection fraction, to help prevent hospitalization and morbidity and to extend meaningful survival and improve health-related quality of life.
+These findings suggest SGLT2 inhibitors can work as foundational treatment for patients living with heart failure, regardless of ejection fraction, to help prevent hospitalization and morbidity and to extend meaningful survival and improve health-related quality of life.

 These are the outcomes that matter most to patients and to clinicians—to keep patients feeling well and living longer.